ceven/TrafficLightsSimulator/README.md

 The previous assumptions could actually easily been changed with minimal impact on the code base.
 The current code already gives the flexibility to build and simulate a generic intersection of traffic lights, with any number of lights, and any type of interaction between the lights.
 It is also possible to customise the duration of a given traffic light colour.

 ## Requirements & How to run
 This project requires Java 8.
-I use gradle (2.6) to manage dependencies, run the simulation and run tests.
+I use gradle (3.3) to manage dependencies, run the simulation and run tests.
 Please follow the instructions below to download and run the code:

  - Open a terminal prompt and clone this repository in the location of your choice: ```git clone https://github.com/ceven/TrafficLightsSimulator.git```
  - Navigate to the project root
- - Type ```gradle clean build``` to build the project and run unit tests
+ - Type ```./gradlew clean build``` to build the project and run unit tests
- - Type ```gradle run``` in a terminal prompt to run the 30-minute simulation.
+ - Type ```./gradlew run``` in a terminal prompt to run the 30-minute simulation.
 Logs will be printed in the console every time the colour of a light changes
- - Type ```gradle test``` to run the unit tests
+ - Type ```./gradlew test``` to run the unit tests

 ## Design and implementation
 The code is organised into 3 main packages: